-This section describes the features and functionality of all controls and visual elements on the Apollo x6 front panel.
+This section describes the features and functionality of all controls and visual elements on the Apollo x16 front panel.

-Tip: All front panel functions (except the METER switch, HP1/HP2 knobs, and POWER switch) can be controlled remotely with the included Console software application.
+Tip: All front panel functions except METER and POWER can be controlled remotely with the included Console software application.
 Changes made with the front panel controls are mirrored in the Console application, and vice versa.